 - A. Controls must be established and procedures implemented to safeguard the integrity of technological aids and bingo equipment used in the play of bingo during installations, operations, modifications, removal and retirements.

+- B. Such procedures must include the following:

+- 1. Shipping and receiving;

+- 2. Access credential control methods;

+- 3. Recordkeeping and audit processes;

+- 4. Software system signature verification;

+- 5. Installation testing;

+- 6. Display of rules and necessary disclaimers; and

+- 7. Dispute resolution procedures.

-Such procedures must include shipping and receiving; access credential control methods; recordkeeping and audit processes; software system signature verification; installation testing; display of rules and necessary disclaimers; CNGC approval of technological aids before they are offered for play; compliance with Class II Technical Standards 25 CFR Part 547; and dispute resolution. - B. Technological aids and certain bingo equipment used in live bingo are subject to the standards in Section 7 Gaming Systems in regards to Independent Testing Lab (ITL) certification, CNGC approval, installations, operations, modifications, removal and retirement (as applicable). - C. For equipment malfunctions, procedures must be implemented to investigate, document, and resolve malfunctions.
+- C. All Class II gaming equipment must comply with 25 CFR part 547, Minimum Technical Standards for Gaming Equipment Used with the Play of Class II Games. - D. The CNGC must approve technological aids before they are utilized with or in conjunction with the play of bingo games. - E. Technological aids and certain bingo equipment used in live bingo are subject to the standards in Section 7 Gaming Systems in regards to Independent Testing Lab (ITL) certification, CNGC approval, installations, operations, modifications, removal and retirement (as applicable). - F. For equipment malfunctions, procedures must be implemented to investigate, document, and resolve malfunctions.
 Such procedures must address the following: - 1.
-Determination of the event causing the malfunction;

-- 2. Review of relevant records, game recall, reports, logs, surveillance records; - 3.
+Determination of the event causing the malfunction; - 2.
+Review of relevant records, game recall, reports, logs, surveillance records; - 3.
 Repair or replacement of the component or equipment; and, - 4.
-Verification of the integrity of the component or equipment before restoring to operation. - D. Class II gaming system bingo card sales.
+Verification of the integrity of the component or equipment before restoring to operation. - G.Procedures must be implemented to retire or remove any or all associated components of a Class II gaming system from operation.
+Procedures must include the following: - 1.
+For related equipment such as blowers, cards, interface cards: - a.
+Remove and/or secure equipment; and - b.
+Document the removal/securing of equipment. - 2.
+[Reserved]. - H. Class II gaming system bingo card sales.
 In order to adequately record track and reconcile sales of bingo cards, the following information must be documented from the server (this is not required if the system does not track the information, but the system limitation(s) must be noted): - 1.
 Date; - 2.
 Time; - 3.
-Number of bingo cards sold; - 4.
-Dollar amount of bingo card sales; and, - 5.
+Number of bingo cards sold;

+- 4. Dollar amount of bingo card sales; and, - 5.
 Amount in, amount out, and other associated meter information.

 The operation must establish, as approved by the CNGC, the threshold level at which a variance, including deviations from the mathematical expectations required by 25 C.F.R.
 547.4, will be reviewed to determine the cause.
-Any such review must be documented.
+Any such review will be documented.

-- A. Standards for revenue audit of bingo are contained in Section 21 Auditing Revenue. - B. Currency and cash equivalent controls for bingo are contained in Section 4.5.
+- A. All relevant controls for Information Technology related to bingo are contained in Section 20 Information Technology. - B. Standards for revenue audit of bingo are contained in Section 21 Auditing Revenue. - C. Currency and cash equivalent controls for bingo are contained in Section 4.5.